vidski/dj-lucide/README.md

 ## Acknowledgements

 This package is heavely inspired by [Adam Johnson's heroicons](https://github.com/adamchainz/heroicons).
 It's actually mostly copied from it so a huge thanks Adam!
+This package is forked from [Francisco Macedo's lucide](https://github.com/franciscobmacedo/lucide).